devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

      value: '{"auths":{"https://index.docker.io/v1/":{"username":"<username>","password":"<password>}}}'
 ```

 The `name` that you provide in values.yaml ie. `regcred` is name of the secret that will be used as `imagePullSecrets` to pull the image from docker hub to deploy.
+To know how `imagePullSecrets` will be used in the deployment-template, please follow the [documentation](https://docs.devtron.ai/devtron/user-guide/creating-application/deployment-template/rollout-deployment#imagepullsecrets).